 - Dairy products

-- Fast food & processed ingredients
+- Fast food and processed ingredients

 - Eat whole foods: fruits, vegetables, lean protein